kid-yP/requirement-analysis/README.md

 - Validating and prioritizing requirements to align with business goals

 By translating stakeholder needs into clear, actionable documentation, Requirement Analysis lays the foundation for successful software design and implementation.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the success of any software development project.
+Here’s why it matters:

+1. **Reduces the Risk of Project Failure**
+   Clearly defining user and business needs early on helps avoid confusion and scope creep, minimizing costly mistakes during later stages of development.

+2. **Improves Communication Between Stakeholders**
+   It ensures alignment between clients, users, developers, and project managers by translating expectations into a shared understanding documented in requirement artifacts.

+3. **Enables Better Planning and Estimation**
+   With well-documented requirements, teams can estimate timelines, allocate resources, and define project milestones more accurately.

+4. **Acts as a Blueprint for Development and Testing**
+   Functional and non-functional requirements guide developers on what to build and help QA teams verify whether the product meets expectations.

+5. **Supports Change Management**
+   When changes arise, having a baseline of agreed-upon requirements makes it easier to evaluate the impact and update plans accordingly.